yianni-ververis/qlik-sense-wordpress-plugin/readme.txt

 3. Add the shortcodes with the object ids to your post

 == Changelog ==

+= 1.0.5 =
+* Add virtual proxy to the css and js resources.

 = 1.0.4 =
 * Fixin compatability issues with wordpress.org.